Kansas City standard: History

-Enhancements
+Format and enhancements

 The original standard records data as "marks" (one) and "spaces" (zero).
 A mark bit consists of eight cycles at a frequency of 2400 Hz, and a space bit consists of four cycles at a frequency of 1200 Hz.
 A word, usually one byte (8 bits) long, is recorded in little endian order, which is least significant bit first.
 7-bit words are followed by a parity bit.
 As each 8-bit byte is encoded into 11-bits for transmission, the total throughput is 27 bytes per second.

+Tarbell

 The Tarbell Cassette Interface, which, according to early PC retailer Stan Veit, "became a de facto standard for S-100 computers", supported the Kansas City Standard in addition to the Tarbell "native" mode ("Tarbell standard").
-The Tarbell format is very different than the KC standard and normally operated at 187 bytes per second, and able to read as high as 540 bytes per second.
+The Tarbell standard is very different than the KC standard: it records "1" as "01" and "0" as "10", and typically ran at 1500 bit/s (187 bytes per second, 3000 Hz).
+300-baud KC support is implemented by recording "1" as 00000000 (hence "1010" ×4) and "0" as 01010101 ("1001" ×4) at 4800 Hz.

+CUTS

-Processor Technology developed the popular CUTS (Computer Users' Tape Standard), which works at either 300 or 1200 baud.
+Processor Technology developed the popular CUTS (Computer Users Tape Standard), which works at either 300 or 1200 baud.
 The 1200 baud version simply reduced the number of cycles per bit, with a mark being two cycles of 2400 and a space being one cycle at 1200.
 It was otherwise the same as the original KC standard, with a single "0" for the start bit and two trailing "1"s as stop bits, giving an effective data rate of 873 bits per second.
 The company provided the S-100 bus CUTS Tape I/O interface board, which offers both CUTS and Kansas City standard support to any S-100 system.

+Quick CUTS

 The Quick CUTS standard proposed by Bob Cottis and Mike Blandford and published in the Amateur Computer Club newsletter operated at 2400 baud, encoding "0" as a half-cycle of 1200 Hz and "1" as a whole cycle of 2400 Hz.
 The receiver was self-clocking using a phase-locked loop.
-Published in 1978, it predates the 1982 patent for the similar coded mark inversion proposal.
+Published in 1978, it predates the 1982 patent for the similar coded mark inversion proposal (but not its priority date of July 27, 1978).

+BBC Micro

 Acorn Computers Ltd used a variation of 1200 baud CUTS for the BBC Micro, which removed one of the two stop bits to improve the throughput to 960 bits per second.
-Additionally, the machines used a format for data that broke files into 256-byte blocks which included sequence numbers; if there was an error during a read, the user could rewind the tape just enough to get past the bad block and try again, the system would ignore those block that had been successfully loaded previously.
+Additionally, the machines used a format for data that broke files into 256-byte blocks which included sequence numbers; if there was an error during a read, the user could rewind the tape far enough to get past the bad block and try again.
+The system would ignore those blocks that had been previously loaded successfully.